- Download our Moving to the USA Guide (PDF)

 Emergency contact: 911

 Transport and driving: Traffic drives on the right.
-There is a comprehensive public transport system in place, including subways, cabs and buses.
+There is a comprehensive public transport system in place, including trains, subways and buses.
 Cities are well-connected.

 "I really enjoy that you can do anything at any time you want; learning a new language, dancing salsa, hitting up a party – it’s a madhouse sometimes!"
 German expat Laura shares her experiences of life in the USA.